Skip to main content

 For most US stores, the practical baseline is:

-The shipping-address detail is important.
-In a US setup, Magento generally calculates tax from the destination address the customer is shipping to, which is why state and ZIP accuracy matter.
-If that is configured incorrectly, every downstream rule can still be technically correct and the checkout result will still be wrong.
+The shipping-address detail matters.
+In a US setup, Magento generally calculates tax from the destination address the customer is shipping to, which makes state and ZIP accuracy critical.
+If the basis is wrong, the rules can be internally consistent and still produce the wrong checkout result.

 2. Create Tax Zones and Rates